 We also run a members only Wild Food Walk free of charge each year in the spring.

-Very occasionally we cancel the weekly boxes if the harvest is too small to justify distributing the boxes, but this happens at most a couple of times a year, all being well.
+Very occasionally we cancel the weekly boxes if the harvest is too small to justify distributing the boxes, or if the weather is so difficult that we can’t actually do the harvest (e.g. if the ground freezes solid without advance warning in the forecast) but this happens at most a couple of times a year, all being well.

 I live miles away, is there something similar near me?

 The short answer is we don’t know.
 There isn’t an up to date list of all the UK Community Supported Agriculture (CSA) Schemes.
-That is why Joanne is helping to set up a new National CSA Network in her free time, one of the things we hope to do is set up a new website with all a proper listing of the UK Community Supported Agriculture (CSA) schemes.
-We need your help with this.
+That is why Joanne, who jointly runs The Oak Tree, is helping to run the new National CSA Network UK as an unpaid director.
+From December 2014 there will be a CSA Network UK website with a proper listing of the UK Community Supported Agriculture (CSA) schemes in the UK which we will link to here.

-But I don’t know how to cook half of those!
+But I don’t know how to cook half of those vegetables!

 Don’t worry, we share recipes on our website for unusual vegetables, and we welcome your ideas for other members on how to make the best of the harvest!

-I’m interested in the chickens, pigs and geese.
+I’m interested in the chickens, cows, pigs and geese.
 Can I get involved with them?

 Yes, absolutely!
-The farm livestock is intimately interlinked with the veg production as our animals eat much of the waste veg from the farm (stuff that really is too damaged or past it to go in the veg boxes!) and provide fertility for the soil with their manure.
-Members already have the opportunity to get involved in caring for the poultry & pigs as part of their CSA work commitment, and we plan to get beef cattle too in 2014!
+The farm livestock is intimately interlinked with the veg production as our animals eat much of the waste veg from the farm (stuff that really is too damaged or past it to go in the veg boxes!) and provide fertility for the soil with their manure!

 When can I work on the farm?

 Any time during daylight hours!
 For your first few sessions we suggest you join one of our sociable Saturday working parties.
 Once you have learnt the ropes you are welcome to visit the farm alone, or with other CSA members, to complete jobs from the current task list.
+You can also sign up to help with the harvest.
 Tools, seeds, fertilizers etc. are all provided, as is water, tea and milk.
 Many of us like proper coffee so we ask members who are fellow coffee drinkers to contribute a bag of ground coffee from time to time.
 Please bring a packed lunch if you plan to stay all day.

 Hang on, you want me to pay and work?